 - Place foil packets on the ready grill (which should be about 400 degrees) and cook for 7-9 minutes on each side.

 - Serve and enjoy with your choice of toppings from the list.

 - Add or omit ingredients in each packet based on individual tastes.

 - Offer many options for sides, to suit everyone's tastes as well.

 - To cook over a campfire: place in hot coals for about 20 minutes, or until chicken is cooked.

 Amount Per Serving: Calories: 496Total Fat: 18gSaturated Fat: 3gTrans Fat: 0gUnsaturated Fat: 13gCholesterol: 104mgSodium: 759mgCarbohydrates: 42gFiber: 5gSugar: 6gProtein: 42g

 With May being National BBQ month, it’s a good time to collect and enjoy those great grilling recipes to kick off the summer ’01 season.
 Canadian Chicken Farmers has you covered with the best in delicious grilled chicken dishes that your whole family can enjoy.
-Plus, they are starting off the summer right with their $5000 giveaway contest, so make sure to enter.

 Why choose Canadian chicken?
 Not only to support local farmers and our economy, yet this ensures you get only top-quality animal care and food safety standards.
 The followed standards mean that you don’t need to worry about animal care or health and safety, they take care of that 100%.